Davcik/Excell-file-Ecommerce-exercise/README.md

 2. Expenses

   Fixed monthly expenses are assumed (15,000 in January, 16,000 in February, 17,000 in March).
-  These are hardcoded but can be adjusted manually.
+  These are coded but can be adjusted manually.

 3. Product Mix (Sales Volumes)